Pittsburgh Criminal Defense Attorney

 • The client can be considered for an EDP offer or Phoenix Court Docket

-Transfer of Jurisdiction Hearing ( F or Juveniles charged under Act 33)
+Transfer of Jurisdiction Hearing (For Juveniles charged under Act 33)

 • Defense Attorney files motion to transfer jurisdiction of the criminal matter from adult court to Juvenile Court